codeskills-dev/bootcamp-starter/README.md

 Let's get familiar with the structure of this repository:

+Roadmap: The [ROADMAP.md](/ROADMAP.md) contains a breakdown of all you will learn during this program and the recommended order to follow them.

 Projects: Inside the [projects directory](/projects/), you'll find folders for all your coding projects.
 Each project comes with its own set of instructions and resources.

-Resources: The [resources directory](/resources/) contains helpful guides, and references to supercharge your learning.

 ### Getting Started 🚀